3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing.md

 ### Geometric correction

-The aim of this exercise is to perform geometric correction of hyperspectral image data acquired by an UAV pushbroom scanner.
+The aim of this exercise is to perform geometric correction of hyperspectral image data acquired with an UAV pushbroom scanner.

 Please proceed to the exercise: [Geometric correction](02_aerial_acquisition_preprocessing_exercise_geometric.md).